8bits1beard-io/Trellex-Cleanup/README.md

 - **It can't go wrong on a healthy machine.** Because it only acts when the product is gone, a working Trellix machine is never touched — so it never gets stuck retrying or showing as failed in Intune.
-- **Everything is safe and reviewable.** It backs up the keys before changing anything (and refuses to proceed if the backup fails), writes a log of exactly what it inspected/kept/removed and why, and has a preview mode (`-WhatIf`) that shows what it *would* do without changing anything.
+- **Everything is safe and reviewable.** It backs up the keys before changing anything (the automated remediation refuses to proceed if that backup fails), writes a log of exactly what it inspected/kept/removed and why, and has a preview mode (`-WhatIf`) that shows what it *would* do without changing anything.

 In one sentence: **it reliably fixes the broken machines, provably leaves the healthy ones alone, and records and can undo everything it does.**